Tuition and Fees

 Student Support Fees

-The Sciences Support Fee is charged to these majors in the College of Liberal Arts and Sciences: Actuarial Mathematics, Astronomy, Biochemistry & Chemical Biology, Biological Sciences, Biomedical Physics, Chemistry, Computer Science, Communication Sciences & Disorders, Dietetics, Environmental Science, Geology, Information System Technology, Mathematics, Neurosciences, Nutrition & Food Science, Physics, Psychology, Public Health, and Statistics (including those with departmental honors).
+The Sciences Support Fee is charged to these majors in the College of Liberal Arts and Sciences: Actuarial Mathematics, Astronomy, Biochemistry and Chemical Biology, Biological Sciences, Biomedical Physics, Chemistry, Computer Science, Communication Sciences and Disorders, Dietetics, Environmental Science, Geology, Information System Technology, Mathematics, Mathematical Economics, Neurosciences, Nutrition and Food Science, Physics, Psychology, Public Health, and Statistics (including those with departmental honors).

 Matriculation Fee